BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted, always have some South African Rand (ZAR) in cash for smaller purchases, local markets, or tips.
-ATMs are readily available, but inform your bank before you travel to avoid any card issues.
+While credit cards are widely accepted in hotels and larger restaurants, always carry some South African Rand (ZAR) in cash for smaller vendors, markets, and tips.
+ATMs are plentiful, but inform your bank of your travel dates to avoid card blocks.

 packing